29. 12. 2017

 The Ústí region enjoys an excellent location between Prague and Germany.
 It lies in the northwest of the Czech Republic along its northern border with Germany.
 Other neighbours include the Liberec Region in the northeast, the Karlovy Vary and the Pilsen Regions in the west, and the Central Bohemian Region in the southeast.

-Due to its rich history of settlement, the Ústí Region boasts of a great number of historic buildings and monuments.
-The best known is, for example, the Romanesque rotunda on the Říp Mountain, the Gothic church in Most, the Duchcov baroque castle, the Osek monastery or chateaux Ploskovice and Libochovice.
-Litoměřice, Úštěk and Terezín were designated urban conservation areas and the centre of Roudnice nad Labem is a conservation area.
+Due to its rich history of settlement, the Ústecký Region boasts of a great number of historic buildings and monuments.
+The best known is, for example, Romanesque rotunda on the Říp Mountain, Gothic church in Most, baroque castle in Duchcov, monastery in Osek and Doksany and chateaux Ploskovice and Libochovice.
+Litoměřice, Úštěk and Terezín were designated urban conservation areas and centre of Roudnice nad Labem is a conservation area.
 Several villages in the Litoměřice area were selected for rural conservation areas.
-There are painting collections of great worth in the Litoměřice picture gallery.
-The Litoměřice exhibition grounds organises various types of events, for example, the Garden of Bohemia sales exhibition focused on growing of fruits and vegetables or a fair specialized on domestic equipment and construction goods called My house, my castle.
-To mention some of the beauties of nature, the best known is the national park České Švýcarsko (the Bohemian Switzerland) with its famous Pravčice Gate, lovely Gate to Bohemia along the Labe River, formations of Tiská rock walls and the Bohemian Switzerland and many others.
-For those who like sports the Ústí Region has also something to offer.
+Also, there are painting collections of great worth in the Litoměřice picture gallery.

+On Litoměřice exhibition grounds various types of actions take place throughout the year.
+Very well known is, for example, the Garden of Bohemia (Zahrada Čech) sales exhibition focused on growing of fruits and vegetables or a fair specialized on domestic equipment and construction goods called My house, my castle.
+To mention some of the beauties of nature, the best known is the national park České Švýcarsko (the Bohemian Switzerland) with its famous Pravčická brána (the Pravčice Gate), lovely Gate to Bohemia (Porta Bohemica) along the Labe River, formations of Tiská rock walls and the Bohemian Switzerland and many others.
+For those who like sports the Ústecký Region has also something to offer.
 It is a modern racecourse, motor-racing circuit, golf course, all that in the town of Most.
-Also several cycle tracks go through the region, one of which shell connect Prague with Dresden in the future.
+Also several cycle tracks go through the Region, one of which is to connect Prague with Dresden in the future.
 The Ore Mountains and also the Lužice Mountains offer excellent conditions for skiing.